HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 shown in the feedback message.

-Test Case: delivery list --sort ASC
+Test Case: delivery list --sort ASC.

 Expected: All Deliveries are listed sorted in ascending expected delivery date.